 - 1.1 The Council defines its treasury management activities as: "The management of the authority's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks". - 1.2 The Council regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
 Accordingly, the analysis and reporting of treasury management activities will focus on their risk implications for the organisation. - 1.3 The Council acknowledges that effective treasury management will provide support towards the achievement of its business and service objectives.
-It is therefore committed to the principles of achieving value for money in treasury management, and to employing suitable comprehensive performance measurement techniques, within the context of effective risk management. - 1.4 This Strategy has been prepared in accordance with the CIPFA Treasury Management Code 2017.
-This requires the Council to approve the Treasury Management Strategy annually and to produce a mid-year report.
+It is therefore committed to the principles of achieving value for money in treasury management, and to employing suitable comprehensive performance measurement techniques, within the context of effective risk management. - 1.4 As set out in the Treasury Management Strategy 2022/23, this Strategy has been prepared in accordance with the CIPFA Treasury Management Code 2017.
+The Council complies fully with CIPFA Treasury Management Code 2017 and will fully implement the 2021 Code from 2023/24.
+The Code requires the Council to approve the Treasury Management Strategy annually and to produce a mid-year report.
 In addition, Members in both Executive and Scrutiny functions receive monitoring reports and regular reviews.
 The aim of these reporting arrangements is to ensure that those with ultimate responsibility for the treasury management function appreciate fully the implications of treasury management policies and activities, and that those implementing policies and executing transactions have properly fulfilled their responsibilities with regard to delegation and reporting. - 1.5 The Act requires the Council to set out its Treasury Management Strategy for borrowing and to prepare an Annual Investment Strategy to set out the Council's policies for managing its investments and for giving priority to the security and liquidity of those investments.